“Design is not just what it looks like and feels like; design is how it works.” – Steve Jobs

 Design and Technology is an inspiring, rigorous and practical subject.
 Design and Technology encourages children to learn to think and intervene creatively to solve problems both as individuals and as members of a team.
 At Southill, we encourage children to use their creativity and imagination, to design and make products that solve real and relevant problems within a variety of contexts, considering their own and others’ needs, wants and values.
 We aim to, wherever possible, link work to other curriculum areas such as maths, English, science, computing and art.
 The children are also given opportunities to reflect upon and evaluate past and present design technology, its uses and its effectiveness and are encouraged to become innovators and risk-takers.

 DT is taught through our Cornerstones Curriculum projects.These are planned to ensure that children can achieve depth in their learning.
 Teachers have identified the key knowledge and skills of each blocked topic and consideration has been given to ensure progression across topics throughout each year group across the school.
-Recent topics have included building and testing Anderson shelters in Year 6 and making boxes and guitars in Year 1.
+Recent topics have included castles in Year 2, musical instruments in Year 4 and Anderson shelters in Year 6.

 All teaching of DT should follow the design, make and evaluate cycle.
 Each stage should be rooted in technical knowledge.
 The design process should be rooted in real life, relevant contexts to give meaning to learning.
 While making, children should be given choice and a range of tools to choose freely from.
 To evaluate, children should be able to evaluate their own products against a design criteria.
 Each of these steps should be rooted in technical knowledge and vocabulary.
 DT should be taught to a high standard, where each of the stages should be given equal weight.